burtonageo/rebind/Readme.md

 -------------------

 A sample application which shows off the main features (and the main method  used to drive design decisions about this library) is available in the `example/` folder.
+The example builds on stable, although you can build it to use the `rebind_plugins` package by passing `--features "rebind_plugins"` along with the Cargo incantation you usually use.

 Main improvements to be made:
 -----------------------------